-Company's investment subsidiaries represents EUR 52 million as of 31 December 2020.
-Valuation of investments in subsidiaries is significant judgmental Management annually assesses if the investments are impaired accordance with the EU IFRSs.
-This is a audit matter as significant kev judgement is involved in determination if the investments are impaired.
+Company's investment subsidiaries amounts to EUR 52 million as at 31 December 2019.
+Valuation of investments in subsidiaries is significant judgmental area.
+Management annually or whenever if an impairment indication exists assesses if the investments are impaired in accordance with the EU IFRSs.
+Based on the impairment tests in 2019 the Company recorded an impairment in amount of EUR 4 million for its investments in subsidiaries that resulted decreasing the investment amount to EUR 52 million as at 31 December 2019.
+In 2019 the Company also recorded an impairment in amount of EUR 16 million on its receivables from its subsidiaries had resulted by compensating their previous losses.
+This is a key audit matter as significant judgement is involved in determination if the investments are impaired and during compilation of impairment tests in case these should be prepared.

-Our audit procedures included, among others, evaluating assumptions and methodologies used by the Company to assess whether the investments in subsidiaries are impaired and reviewed if there are any internal or external indication that investments may be impaired.

-We assessed the adequacy of the Company's disclosures about investments in subsidiaries in accordance with EU IFRSs including the information how the impairment is evaluated by the Company.

-The Company's accounting policy and disclosures about its investments in subsidiaries are included in Note 8 Investments in subsidiaries and joint ventures of the annual financial statements.
+Our audit procedures included, among others. evaluating assumptions methodologies used by the Company to assess whether the investments in subsidiaries are impaired.
+We involved valuation specialists in our audit to support our assessment of the assumptions and methods that were used by the Company during the impairment tests.
+We assessed the adequacy of the Company's disclosures about investments subsidiaries in accordance with EU IFRSs including the information how the impairment is evaluated by the Company.
+The Company's accounting policy and disclosures about its investments in subsidiaries are included in Note 8 Investments in subsidiaries and joint ventures and Note 12 Impairment of the annual financial statements.